-Day 10: Sunday - Last Day of Retreat - Final Talk & Q&A with Bhante at 2PM - All students attend.
+Day 10: Sunday - Last Day of Retreat - Final Talk & Q&A 1PM - All students attend final day.

 If you have done an online retreat before you can use a different version of the suttas than the talks above.
 Use either the video link above or listen to another version of the talk listed for the day from our website.

 Note: This talk presents a version of the Noble 8-Fold Path that illustrates a "Harmonious" Path.
 Print off the 8-Fold Path file on the SUPPORT PAGE.